SebastianUA/terraform/consul/examples/consul_intention/README.md

-# Work with Consul intention via terraform
+# Work with AWS CONSUL_INTENTION via terraform

 A terraform module for making CONSUL_INTENTION.